brooklynrail/brooklynrail-platform/content/events/2020/10/celebrating-art-in-general.md

       including Bard College, Hunter College, Pace University, Parsons the New School for Design, and the School of Visual Arts.
 She has been included in numerous exhibitions, both domestically and internationally.
+  - person: teresa-liszka-and-martin-weinstein
+    event_bio: Founded by artists Martin Weinstein and Teresa Liszka in 1981, Art in General has provided space and funding to local and international artists to realize new work.
 poets:
   - person: caits-meissner
     event_bio: Caits Meissner is the author of the illustrated poetry book Let It